-Project leaders are responsible to ensure all reports (Progress and Final) are read and reviewed by the entire project team prior to submission to Winetech to ensure reports are correct, concise, well written and fit for committee review.
+Project leaders are responsible to ensure that all reports (Progress and Final) are read and reviewed by the entire project team prior to submission to Winetech to ensure reports are correct, concise, well written and fit for committee review.

 In the case where students are not able to complete their studies/projects the project leader is responsible for the completion of the project and the submission of the final report.